Skip links

 The most important aspect is to get the internal temperature of the product up to 185° – 190° F and hold it there for at least 30 minutes.
 The smaller the piece of protein, the faster it will reach the desired internal temperature.

-Step cooking prevents protein from giving up outside moisture too quickly and retains a greater amount of purge.
+Step cooking prevents the protein from giving up outside moisture too quickly and retains a greater amount of purge.
 It also helps prevent the outside from getting “mushy”.

 shredded pork